 Performance.
-If Angular is used for large projects and React is used for small ones, it’s a win-win in terms of performance.
+If Angular is used for large projects and React is used for small ones, it’s a win-win in terms of Angular vs React performance.
 Angular uses server-side rendering that allows proceeding the data extremely fast and displaying it to users.
 React, in turn, operates on the virtual DOM, which leads to the same results.
-So, we can’t say that Angular vs. React can compete speaking of performance.
+So, we can’t say that Angular vs React can compete, speaking of performance.
 Thus, the most important thing to remember is that the technology should be chosen according to the project size and other specific requirements.

 Want to build a project with Angular or React?

 EXISTEK has extensive experience in building web applications.
-During the 10-year work, we’ve learned to choose the best technology stack depending on the project specifics.
+During the decade-long work, we’ve learned to choose the best technology stack depending on the project specifics.
 Have an idea for your web application?